Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 Scholarship

-Faculty seeking promotion to professor will provide evidence of twice the level of intellectual contributions required by department standards for tenure and promotion to associate professor (e.g., four peer-reviewed journal articles or the equivalent since the time of promotion to associate professor).
+Faculty seeking promotion to professor will provide evidence of twice the level of intellectual contributions required by department standards for tenure and promotion to associate professor (e.g., four peer-reviewed journal articles or the equivalent since the time of application for promotion to associate professor).
+All products of scholarship completed after the application for the rank of Associate Professor was submitted to the candidate’s department will be considered for promotion to Professor.

 Service

-As per the Handbook, applicants for promotion to professor “should be able to document consistent and significant contributions in service to the College” (II.B.1.d).
+As per the Handbook, applicants for promotion to professor “should be able to document consistent and significant contributions in service to the University” (II.B.1.d).
 Senior faculty should lead in service.
-Evidence of service to the department, School, College, field, and community, and leadership in that service, should be provided by written recommendations from the chairs or members of committees on which candidates served at Siena and by written recommendations of individuals outside the College with whom candidates worked.
+Evidence of service to the department, School, University, field, and community, and leadership in that service, should be provided by written recommendations from the chairs or members of committees on which candidates served at Siena and by written recommendations of individuals outside the University with whom candidates worked.

-Examples of performance in service contributions that might qualify a faculty member for early promotion to the rank of professor include: significant leadership roles in departmental and college-wide committees; appointments to significant leadership positions, leading program reviews, chairing search committees, chairing standing and ad hoc college committees, or introducing/leading new initiatives that substantially support the mission of the College.
+Examples of performance in service contributions that might qualify a faculty member for early promotion to the rank of professor include: significant leadership roles in departmental and university-wide committees; appointments to significant leadership positions, leading program reviews, chairing search committees, chairing standing and ad hoc university committees, or introducing/leading new initiatives that substantially support the mission of the University.

 Dean and Provost Roles in Department Standards Discussions